-Hampi allows construction of regular languages by fixed-sizing context free languages.
+HAMPI allows construction of regular languages by bounding context free languages.
 The set of all strings of a given size from a context-free language is regular (because every finite language is regular).
-In Hampi, only regular languages can be used in constraints.
-Therefore, every context-free grammar must be fixed-sized before being used in a constraint.
+In HAMPI, only regular languages can be used in constraints.
+Therefore, every context-free grammar must be bounded before being used in a constraint.

-For example, in line 13 of Figure 2, the regular language described by SqlSmallFixedSize consists of all syntactically correct SQL strings of length 53 (according to the SqlSmall grammar).
-Using the fixsize operator is much more convenient than writing the regular expression explicitly.
+For example, in line 10 of Figure 2, the regular language described by SqlSmallBounded consists of all syntactically correct SQL strings of length 53 (according to the SqlSmall grammar).
+Using the bound operator is much more convenient than writing the regular expression explicitly.